Graydon Carter

-Edward Graydon Carter, CM (born July 14, 1949) is a Canadian journalist who served as the editor of Vanity Fair from 1992 until 2017.
+Edward Graydon Carter, CM (born July 14, 1949) is a Canadian journalist who was the editor of Vanity Fair from 1992 until 2017.
 He also co-founded, with Kurt Andersen and Tom Phillips, the satirical monthly magazine Spy in 1986.
-In 2019, he launched a new weekly newsletter called Air Mail, which is for "worldly cosmopolitans".
+In 2019, he co-launched a weekly newsletter with Alessandra Stanley called Air Mail, for "worldly cosmopolitans".

+Early life

+Carter was born in Toronto.
+After high school in Trenton, Ontario and a six-month stint as a lineman for Canadian National Railways, Carter attended the University of Ottawa followed by Carleton University, but never graduated from either school.

 Career

-After high school in Trenton, Ontario, Carter attended the University of Ottawa followed by Carleton University, but never graduated from either school.
+Magazines and authorship

 In 1973, Carter co-founded The Canadian Review, a monthly general interest magazine.
 By 1977, The Canadian Review had become award-winning and the third-largest circulating magazine in Canada.
-Despite its success, The Canadian Review was bankrupt by 1978.
+Despite its critical success, The Canadian Review was bankrupt by 1978.

-In 1978, Carter moved to the United States and began working for Time as a writer-trainee, where he met Andersen.
+In 1978, Carter moved to the United States and began working for Time as a writer-trainee, where he met Kurt Andersen.
 Carter spent five years writing for Time on the topics of business, law, and entertainment before moving to Life in 1983.
 In 1986, Carter and Andersen founded Spy, which ran for 12 years before it ultimately ceased publication in 1998.
 Carter was then editor at The New York Observer before being invited by Vanity Fair to take over for Tina Brown, who left for The New Yorker.
-He was the editor from July 1992 until late in 2017.
-Accolades during his tenure include his having won 14 National Magazine Awards and being named to the Magazine Editors' Hall of Fame.
+He became editor of Vanity Fair in July 1992.